silvabyte/ArcataAI/README.md

-# Arcata AI
+# Arcata

-Job application tracking that puts candidates first.
+Job application tracking that you can depend on for your entire career.

-Most job platforms treat candidates as the product.
-Arcata is built with empathy for people actually trying to find jobs.
-No dark patterns, no paywalls hiding public job links, no predatory tactics.
+Most job platforms are either overly predatory or they blur the lines there, or they rug pull you after you've invested a lot of time, effort and energy into the platform.

-Your data is yours.
+With Arcata, your data is yours.
 The code is open source under the O'Saasy license.
 If you're ever unhappy with our service, export your data and self-host.

-This is something you can trust for your entire career.
+I personally am getting exhausted of having the products I love vaporize or squeeze me out for the sake of a bigger payout.

 ## Quick Start